Willie-IKBI/choice-lux-cars/docs/driver_job_confirmation.md

         // Send FCM notification
         const message = notification.is_reassignment
-          ? '🚗 Job reassigned to you.
+          ?
+'Job reassigned to you.
 Please confirm your job in the app.'
-          : '🚗 New job assigned.
+          : 'New job assigned.
 Please confirm your job in the app.'

         const fcmResponse = await fetch('https://fcm.googleapis.com/fcm/send', {
           method: 'POST',